Rassie01/TinDog/README.md

 # TinDog
 Tinder but for dogs.

-The download buttons does not work because there is nothing to download
+The download buttons on the webpage does not go to Google play or Apple store this website was just to practice my skills.